 3. Vision For Success

 Further, your concern should be as to what can be counted as a success for the project.
 Work on knowing the internal business need that governs the project.
-There are certain metrics that decides the extent for improvisation such as enhancement of the average value of orders or spreading awareness of our brand or pulling more investor inquiries from the website etc.
+There are certain metrics that decide the extent for improvisation such as enhancement of the average value of orders or spreading awareness of our brand or pulling more investor inquiries from the website etc.

 Gauging the business goals implies that we can pick up the apt tools and techniques to measure them.
 It also throws some light on the client’s priorities.
 User experience depends upon both the user and business needs, so keep in mind both of these at the initial stages only.